Route from the Monastery Aghios Georgios Vrachasiotis to the forest of Akilakes in the mountains above Malia.

 The Turks were able to capture superior Gabriel and transferred him to Maydani in Heraklion, to send him hanged.
 Reported by Mr. Kiriakakis, prior to Gabriel’s execution, the hangman questioned the superior the number of Turks he had murdered.
 Faking he didn’t notice precisely, Gabriel was able to get the hangman to get closer to him and by focus his attention he strikes and killed him, answering them: ‘I‘ve killed 99 Turks so far and after this 100’.

 Superior Gabriel wasn’t able to escape from his execution and was finally hanged on the well-known oak tree of the great castle.
 Soon after, the Turks demolished all the components of the monastery, besides the church, seized all the plots of land around it and offered them to public auction.

-Presently there has been wonderful attempt these days to recover and rebuild the cells of the monastery.
-This work has provided being successful since there are festivities on St. George’s and St. Dimitrios’ Day by the Vrahassi parish to which the church belongs, even though other events for example weddings or christenings be held occasionally inside the church.
+Presently there has been a wonderful attempt these days to recover and rebuild the cells of the monastery.
+This work has provided being successful since there are festivities on St George’s and St Dimitrios’ Day by the Vrahassi parish to which the church belongs, even though other events for example weddings or christenings be held occasionally inside the church.

 Mountain route from the monastery to Akilakes forest